westerndigitalcorporation/zonedstorage.io/docs/linux/index.md

 * [Device Mapper](/docs/linux/dm): Learn how to use the device mapper infrastructure and setup device mapper targets with zoned block devices as backend storage.

+Several Linux file systems include native support for zoned block devices.
+The [File Systems](/docs/filesystems) section of the documentation provides more details.